ankeesler/btool/registry/README.md

 ## Format

-The format of these files is governed by the `registry.Gaggle` struct.
-Go check it out!
+The format of these files can be found in `btool::app::collector::registry` package.
+Specifically, `registry.h` and `yaml_serializer.cc` will be helpful.